2qx/grpc-bchrpc-browser/docs/bchrpc/README.md

 <a name="pb.GetAddressTransactionsRequest"></a>

 ### GetAddressTransactionsRequest
-Get encoded transactions related to a specific address.
+Get marshaled transactions related to a specific address.

 RECOMMENDED:
 Parameters have been provided to query without creating